idibidiart/react-native-responsive-grid/README.md

 Developing dynamic, responsive 2D layouts with Flexbox and JS for oriention-aware and Universal React Native apps used to take hours per screen and resulted in code that was almost unmaintainable.

-While Flexbox itself may be confusing to new comers and too low-level for building 2D layouts, the lack of a performant, declarative way in React Native to encode size values as percentages was the real obstacle.
-Then came React Native v0.42 and solved that problem!
-Since then there have been several folks who have made flexbox based responsive grids.
-I've taken one of the simplest and best thought-out ones, namely, `react-native-flexbox-grid` (by @rundmt), and made dramatic changes and enhancements to it that have resulted in a simple but powerful layout model.
+While Flexbox itself is too low-level and time consuming whehn it comes to building responsive and Universal apps, the lack of a performant, declarative way in React Native to encode size values as percentages was the real obstacle.
+Then came React Native v0.42 and solved that problem.
+Since then there have been several folks who have made responsive grids that takle advantage of percentage-based layout.
+I've taken one of the simplest and most well-thought-out ones, namely, `react-native-flexbox-grid` (by @rundmt), and made some significabnt changes and enhancements to it that have resulted in a simple yet powerful layout tool.

 ## About